Social Diffusion Sources Can Escape Detection: Discussion

 The direct policy implication of our work is that one has to be sure the source has not been trying to hide itself to trust the source detection algorithms of today.
-However, our work also points to the future—the necessary elements of the next generation’s source detection algorithms.
-These would need to be fed with new types of information.
-Since hiding by manipulating edges is so efficient compared to adding fake nodes, new algorithms need to identify spurious links—connections added since the start of the diffusion.
+This is because, as our experiments have shown, such algorithms can easily be fooled by a strategic source who is actively attempting to escape detection.
+Having said that, our work also points to the future---the necessary elements of the next generation’s source detection algorithms.
+In particular, since hiding by manipulating edges is so efficient compared to adding fake nodes, new algorithms need to identify spurious links---connections added since the start of the diffusion.
 Arguably, the need for such algorithms is more pressing than ever.
-We can see this not only in the realm of malevolent information diffusion but also for epidemics, as evidenced by uncertainties surrounding the origin of the ongoing COVID-19 pandemics.
-Developing tamper-proof source detection algorithms would improve our chances of detecting patient zero when facing emergent outbreaks of infectious diseases in the future.
+Developing tamper-proof source detection algorithms would improve our chances of detecting the source of a viral cascade in the future.